robfeldmann/5-min-bootstrap/README.md

 Follow the onscreen instructions to generate your SSH key pairs on your desktop computer.
 By default, the ssh-keygen utility will save your private key to '~/.ssh/id_rsa' and the public key to '~/.ssh/id_rsa.pub'.
 If you don't want to use a passphrase simply press 'Enter' when prompted.

 Copy the entire contents of the public key file (~/.ssh/id_rsa.pub) and paste it in /roles/bootstrap/files/id_rsa.pub, replacing the TODO line.
 Even if you saved your key to a different name than id-rsa, you do not need to change this filename.

+Don't forget to add the newly created key or you will experience a `Permission denied (publickey)` error later on.
+If you entered a passphrase in the previous step you will need to enter that when prompted also.

+    ssh-add ~/.ssh/id_rsa

 ### Configure Ansible Variables